Next to Lead

 - All applications will be screened by AIA staff to ensure the criteria for eligibility is met.

-- Eligible candidates will then be reviewed by select jurors from AIA’s Equity and the Future of Architecture Committee (EQFA)and past Next to Lead cohort members.
-The jury will conduct a blind review of applications.
+- Eligible candidates will then be reviewed by select jurors from AIA’s Equity and the Future of Architecture Committee (EQFA) and past Next to Lead cohort members.
+The jury will conduct a review of applications.

 - The jury will deliberate, select, and notify up to 18 women to participate in the program.
 All applicants will be notified of their acceptance or denial.